 Since terbutaline is related to hormones released in the fight-or-flight response, a woman may experience the same effects when taking terbutaline as she does when under stress.
 Many women experience:

 A few women have more serious side effects, such as irregular heartbeats, extra fluid in the lungs, which is called pulmonary edema, and chest pain.
 The more serious side effects tend to occur when women are taking high doses, but the effects can also occur with standard doses.
 Terbutaline may also increase your risk of diabetes.

 For the Baby

-The FDA issued an advisory in February of 2011 regarding the use of terbutaline in the treatment of pre-term labor.
-This warning was specific to the “off-label” use of terbutaline to treat pre-term labor.
-The warning says not to use the oral form of the drug to treat pre-term labor because it does not work, and that injectable terbutaline should be used only in urgent situations and not for more than 48 to 72 hours.
-However, it must be noted that each patient and situation is different.
-It is important to be aware of this warning, but specific situations may result in this drug being used by specialists for longer periods under close supervision.
+The FDA issued an advisory in February of 2011 regarding the use of terbutaline in the treatment of preterm labor.
+This warning was specific to the “off-label” use of terbutaline to treat preterm labor.
+The warning says that the oral form of the drug should never be used to treat preterm labor because it doesn’t work.
+It also warns that injectable terbutaline should only be used in urgent situations and for no longer than 48 to 72 hours.
+Prolonged use of the medication greatly increases the risk for life-threatening heart problems in the mother.

 It’s important to be aware of this warning, but specific situations may result in this drug being used by specialists for longer periods under close supervision.
 Talk to your doctor if you have any concerns.